Samsung/tizen-docs/docs/application/web/get-started/wearable-watch/first-app-watch.md

     </html>
     ```

--   The `<head>` element contains the information that the browser refers to when rendering the body element to interpret information, such as the title of the HTML document, and the location of the related CSS and JavaScript files:
+-   The `<head>` element contains the following information that the browser refers to when rendering the body element to interpret the information, such as the title of the HTML document, and the location of the related CSS and JavaScript files:

+    -   `<title>`: Defines the title of the document.
-    -   `<meta>`: Defines information, such as encoding, creator, and keywords of the document.
+    -   `<meta>`: Defines the information, such as encoding, creator, and keywords of the document.
     -   `<style>`, `<link>`: Sets the styles of the document.
     -   `<script>`, `<noscript>`: Adds functions to the document.

-    ```
+    ```html
     <head>
        <meta charset="utf-8"/>
        <meta name="viewport" content="width=device-width, initial-scale=1.0, maximum-scale=1.0"/>